Authentication

 , both of which are provided by Paysafe.

-to confirm the event.
-After the SCA event is accepted, make another request providing scaDetails
+After the SCA event is accepted, repeat the request providing the scaDetails

 parameter.